DuyNguyens/Project_1/README.md

-Left click will make the image move on its own
-Holding left click will make the image move accoring to your cursor Right click will make the image chase after food
+Left click will make our creature move randomly by its own, holding left click will let you control our creature.
+HOWEVER, if you don't move the creature to its desire spot in time, it will automatically hunting for food by itself.
+In order to stop this, you need to move our creature to its desire spot or simply left click again for the creature to start moving randomly.
+Right click will make the creature hunting for food by itself.